kasper/phoenix/API.md

 ## 14. Timer

-Use the `Timer`-object to control timers.
+Use the `Timer`-object to construct and control timers.
 A timer can fire only once or be repeating.
-To release a timer, release your reference to the handler.
-Timers are always reset on context reload.

 ```java
 class Timer implements Identifiable